blockchain-lab-um/ebsi-workshop/issuer-demo/README.md

 To create a new DID EBSI, using an existing key, `EBSI_BEARER_TOKEN`, `EBSI_PRIVATE_KEY` and `EBSI_ID` are required.
 To import an existing DID EBSI identifier into veramo, `EBSI_PRIVATE_KEY` and `EBSI_DID` are required.

+The EBSI Bearer Token is available at [EBSI Users Onboarding service](https://app-pilot.ebsi.eu/users-onboarding/v2).
+Select `Onboard with Captcha` and then `Desktop Wallet`, copy the provided session token into `.env` file.

 Second, install the dependencies and start the local development server:

 ```bash